 There are a great number of cases of medical professionals who made public statements during the pandemic and were disciplined for expressing their views.
 Since these cases relate to the expression of viewpoints on public health measures, there is a connection to the profession.
 But even in these cases, the expression falls along a spectrum.
-On one end are cases like Pitter, Alviano, and Trozzi that involve the public expression by nurses and a physician about public health guidance and frankly conspiratorial.
+On one end are cases like Pitter, Alviano, and Trozzi that involve the public expression by nurses and a physician about public health measures where the statements are clearly contrary to public health guidance and frankly conspiratorial.
 On the other end are more ambiguous statements, like those made by the physician Dr. Kulvinder Kaur Gill (see Gill v.
 Health Professions Appeal and Review Board, 2024 ONSC 2588).
 And finally, there are cases like Polidoulis v.
 Vikis 2023 CanLII 23709 where the statements offered religious viewpoints but still led to action by the administrator.